QGIS: Fieldwork Data Collection

 It’s not essential at this stage, it’s just a good reminder to save your work regularly so you don’t lose things when things go wrong.

-• Scroll down to “Clipped (mask)” and click “…” next to [Create Temporary Layer]“, then”Save to file”, and save it as St_Lucia_Aerial_clipped to your project folder.
+• Scroll down to “Hillshade” and click “…” next to Create Temporary Layer, then “Save to file”, and save it as UQ_Hillshade to your project folder.

 We can style our DEM with a terrain colour palette: